Chuck Yeager, 1st to break sound barrier, dies at 97 - Up News Info

 After World War II, he became a test pilot beginning at Wright-Patterson Air Force Base in Dayton, Ohio.

 Among the flights he made after breaking the sound barrier was one on Dec.
-12. 1953, when he flew an X-1A to a record of more than 1,600 mph.
+12. 1953, when he flew an X-1A to a record of more than 2,575 km/h.
 He said he had gotten up at dawn that day and went hunting, bagging a goose before his flight.
 That night, he said, his family ate the goose for dinner.

-He returned to combat during the Vietnam War, flying several missions a month in twin-engine B-57 Canberras making bombing and strafing runs over South Vietnam.

-Yeager also commanded Air Force fighter squadrons and wings, and the Aerospace Research Pilot School for military astronauts.

 Yeager never forgot his roots and West Virginia named bridges, schools and Charleston’s airport after him.